 "Blind Willie" Johnson

-Johnson was not born blind, though he was impaired with the disability at an early age.
-It is uncertain how he lost his sight, but it is generally agreed by most biographers of Johnson that he was blinded by his stepmother when he was seven years old, a claim that was first made by Johnson's purported widow Angeline Johnson.
-In her recollection, Willie’s father had violently confronted his stepmother about her infidelity, and during the argument she splashed Willie with a caustic solution of lye water, permanently blinding him.
-Other theories have also been developed to explain Johnson's visual impairment, including that he wore the wrong spectacles, that he viewed a partial solar eclipse that was observable over Texas in 1905, or a combination of the two.
+Johnson was not born blind.
+It is uncertain how he lost his sight, but it is generally agreed by most biographers of Johnson, that he was blinded by his stepmother when he was seven years old-a claim first made by his purported widow Angeline Johnson.
+She stated that during an argument with Willie’s father, his stepmother splashed Willie with a caustic solution of lye water, permanently blinding him.

 He died of complications from malarial fever in 1945 while living in the ruins of his burned-down house.

 According to his death certificate, he was buried in Blanchette Cemetery in Beaumont, but the exact location of his gravesite there is a mystery.

 Johnson's hymn, "Dark Was the Night, Cold Was the Ground,” was selected by Carl Sagan to be included on the gold record of NASA’s Voyager 1 space probe as an example of the music of Earth.